dazz/dazz.github.io_old/_posts/2013-06-05-bdd-without-behat.md

 Given I worked for the last few month on a nice project.
 Awesome.

 When I was writing unit and acceptance tests I extracted methods that setup the pre-conditions I needed for the tests to run successful.
-I called them `setupAllDatabases` for example (which is no problem as they run with sqlight in memory) to reuse them in other tests.
+I called them `setupAllDatabases` for example (which is no problem as they run with sqlight in memory) and `requestProjects()` to reuse them in other tests.

 And when I heard a talk at the [Berlin PHP usergroup](http://www.bephpug.de) from [Nikolas Martens](http://blog.rtens.org/) about "[BDD to the point (pdf)](http://www.bephpug.de/folien/2013-05-07_BDD_to_the_point-Nikoas_Martens.pdf)" and he showed a very simple way to implement a test environment that lets me write testcases the BDD way.

 Then I was intrigued.
-This sounds like a nice way to order what and how things happen in the testcases.
+This sounds like a clean way to structure the testcases.

 ## The pre-face